newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 - Both versions of Caffeine are shaded into the Agent jar
 - A multi-release jar is utilized in order to support loading the proper Caffeine versions at runtime
 - The shaded package name for Caffeine is used in the `import` statements in the CollectionFactory
-- The `newrelic-weaver` project now has a dependency on `agent-bridge`
+- A roll-our-own weak-key LRU cache in the weaver project, since this project doesn't (and should not) have a dependency on the agent bridge
+- A custom implementation of a CleanableMap to be used with removal listener caches

 #### Why not transition to a new cache provider??
 - cache2k, ehcache - No support for weak keyed caches